Monty Hall problem: Savant and the media furor

-The discussion was replayed in other venues (e.g., in Cecil Adams' "The Straight Dope" newspaper column) and reported in major newspapers such as The New York Times.
+The discussion was replayed in other venues (e.g., in Cecil Adams's The Straight Dope newspaper column) and reported in major newspapers such as The New York Times.

 In an attempt to clarify her answer, she proposed a shell game to illustrate: "You look away, and I put a pea under one of three shells.
 Then I ask you to put your finger on a shell.
 The odds that your choice contains a pea are 1/3, agreed?
 Then I simply lift up an empty shell from the remaining other two.
 As I can (and will) do this regardless of what you've chosen, we've learned nothing to allow us to revise the odds on the shell under your finger."
 She also proposed a similar simulation with three playing cards.